flowscripter/docs/design/domain-model-concepts.md

     ```
 - *batch*: batch individual items into an array of items
 - *sequence*: split arrays of items into individual items
-- *data accessor*: read or write to a data store
+- *data accessor*: read or write to a datastore
 - *scatter*: input items on a single input pin are scattered (according to implemented logic) across multiple output pins
 - *gather*: input items on multiple input pins are gathered (according to implemented logic) and output on a single output pin
 - *parallel* (with scatter and gather): allows parallel processing - each input item is scattered across a number of